vesche/scanless/README.md

   -t TARGET, --target TARGET
                         ip or domain to scan
   -s SCANNER, --scanner SCANNER
-                        scanner to use (default: yougetsignal) -l, --list            list scanners
+                        scanner to use (default: hackertarget) -l, --list            list scanners
   -a, --all             use all the scanners